saulcarvalho/AutodeskFusion-HornAntenna-Generator/README.md

 <h1> Autodesk Fusion - Horn Antenna Generator </h1>

-This is a Autodesk Fusion utility script to automatically generate a horn antenna based on simple dimension parameters.
+This is an Autodesk Fusion utility script to automatically generate a horn antenna based on simple dimension parameters.

 <h3> Example </h3>
 Using the following parameters: